|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Brendan stated, "I guess that’s true.
 When we were first dating, Lindsay and I used to go to the beach and make sandcastles, and splash each other in the water.
 It always made us feel really close.
 I guess sometimes it’s good to be like a kid."
 Are you treating a client, like Brendan, who might need to be reminded that play is for adults as well?

-On this track, we discussed three barriers to fun that married couples may experience.
+In this section, we discussed three barriers to fun that married couples may experience.
 These three barriers to fun are being busy, the opinion that play is for kids, and that conflict gets in the way.
 We also discussed the Fun Deck technique.

-On the next track, we will discuss four topics relevant to helping couples enhance and protect sensuality and sexuality in their relationships.
-The four topics are, roadblocks to sexuality, lack of interest in sex, communicating desires, and making sensuality a priority.
+In the next section, we will discuss four topics relevant to helping couples enhance and protect sensuality and sexuality in their relationships.
+The four topics are roadblocks to sexuality, lack of interest in sex, communicating desires, and making sensuality a priority.

 Others who bought this Couples Course

 CEU Continuing Education for